Frequently Asked Questions

 Balinese want to make you happy, also do the staff.
 But if you have the staff, for example, after dinner, no longer needed, let them know they can leave.
 Also, if you’ve want more privacy, please let know the staff.

-Q?
 WHAT SHOULD I BRING TO BALI?

 Minimized!
 Some clothes for a tropical climate, slippers, perhaps walking shoes, sunscreen and swimwear.
 In most villas first meal after arrival are provided so you don’t need right away all the way to do shopping.
 Most things are cheaper than in Europe, Singapore or Kuala Lumpur.
 We recommend, therefore, make it yourself easy, take as little as possible, travel light.

-Q?
 WHAT ABOUT MEDICAL FACILITIES?

 Bali have enough first aid stations, doctors, dentists and hospitals, in case you come across something.
 Ask the villa manager or the staff.

-Q?
 IS BALI SAFE?

-Q?
 CAN I WITHDRAW MONEY EASILY WITH A DEBIT CARD?

-Q?
 WHAT TAKES YOUR STAY IN BALI?

-Q?
 HOW LONG IS THE TRANSFER FROM THE AIRPORT?

-Q?
 WHAT IS THE BEST TIME FOR TRAVEL?

-The weather in Bali is usually delicious.
-Almost every day it is very sunny and warm.
-The usually warm weather on the coast is pleasantly tempered by a lovely cooling sea breeze.
-The monsoon creates high humidity, sometimes up to 95 percent in the rainy season.
+The weather in Bali is usually wonderful.
+Almost every day is very sunny and warm.
+The usually hot weather on the coast is pleasantly tempered by a lovely cooling sea breeze.
+The monsoon causes high humidity, sometimes up to 95 percent in the rainy season.
 The rainy season lasts approximately from November to April.
 North Bali is the driest part of the island and even during the rainy season most of the rain falls at night.
 Because of this, for a good stay in Bali, in principle, all months of the year are suitable.